visualizevalue/mint/README.md

 like [NPM](https://www.npmjs.com/), [PNPM](https://pnpm.io/) or [Yarn](https://yarnpkg.com/) installed on your machine.

 #### Building a custom theme by adjusting the base theme directly

+You can always download fork/download the code for the base application and customize it directly.
+This is easy and quick to start but not the preferred way to build a custom theme since it comes with drawbacks when maintaining a theme over the long term.

 #### Building a custom theme by creating a layered Nuxt application